dotnet/docs-maui/docs/user-interface/graphics/draw.md

 The `FillColor` property of the `ICanvas` object must be set to a `Color` before invoking the `FillPath` method.

+> [!IMPORTANT]
+> The `FillPath` method has an overload that enables a `WindingMode` to be specified, which sets the fill algorithm that's used.
+For more information, see [.NET MAUI Graphics: Winding modes](windingmodes.md).

 ## Draw an image

 Images can be drawn on an `ICanvas` using the `DrawImage` method, which requires `IImage`, `x`, `y`, `width`, and `height` arguments.